matrix-org/matrix-spec/content/appendices.md

 Station International Subscriber Directory Number) as defined by the E.164 numbering plan.
 Note that MSISDNs do not include a leading '+'.

+## Glob-style matching

+It is useful to match strings via globbing in some situations.
+Globbing in Matrix uses the following rules:

+* The character `*` matches zero or more characters.
+* `?` matches exactly one character.

 ## Security Threat Model

 ### Denial of Service